MediaLab-Prado-Coder-dojo/fab_documentation/README.md

-## Welcome to your new ALTERNATIVE Fab documentation site
+## Welcome to your new ALTERNATIVE Fab documentation site from MediaLab Prado Coder Dojo.

 Visit [fabacademy.org](https://fabacademy.org/) for class and other information.